Glypican 1: Function

 Cell surface heparan sulfate proteoglycans are composed of a membrane-associated protein core substituted with three heparan sulfate chains.
 Members of the glypican-related integral membrane proteoglycan family (GRIPS) contain a core protein anchored to the cytoplasmic membrane via a glycosyl phosphatidylinositol linkage.
 These proteins may play a role in the control of cell division and growth regulation.

 Interactions

 Glypican 1 has been shown to interact with SLIT2.

 Clinical significance

 This protein is involved in the misfolding of normal prion proteins in the cell membrane to the infectious prion form.

 In 2015 it was reported that the presence of this protein in exosomes in patients' blood is able to detect early pancreatic cancer with absolute specificity and sensitivity.
 However this conclusion is disputed. and in more recent overviews of potential markers for pancreatic cancer, Glypican 1 is not mentioned.

+Therapeutic antibodies against GPC1 have been developed.
 GPC1 has been evaluated as a potential target for cancer therapy, including antibody-drug conjugates, CAR-T cell therapy, radiotherapy, bispecific T cell engager and immunotoxins in preclinical studies.
+HM2 is a mouse monoclonal antibody targeting the C-terminal end of GPC1 developed by the laboratory of Mitchell Ho at the NCI, NIH (Bethesda, US).
+The Ho lab also produced a dromedary camel VHH nanobody called D4 specific for GPC1.The D4 VHH nanobody-based CAR-T cells and immunotoxins were active against pancreatic cancer in mice.
+Miltuximab, a chimeric antibody against GPC1, was tested in radioimmunotherapy models of prostate cancer.